HydroModPy/HydroModPy/validation_cases/numerical/transient/boussinesq_hillslope_recharge_pulse_overflow_1d/README.md

 - `--overflow-threshold-mm-day X` changes the footprint activation threshold,
 - `--context-preset windows_surface_transient` reuses the exact geometry, recharge chronology, conductance and hydraulic properties of the Windows transient comparison benchmark,
 - the runtime summary now records activation-window counts and state transitions for repeated overflow on/off sequences,
-- `--output-root /mnt/c/...` writes the validation workspace directly to a Windows-visible folder from WSL,
+- `--output-root "$HMP_OUTPUT_ROOT"` writes the validation workspace to a caller-selected folder,
 - `--gif` exports an animated GIF,
 - `--mp4` exports an MP4 video in the same output directory,
 - `--html-animation` exports a browser slider from the rendered frames,